-- 5.1 Whenever possible, the agenda for meetings will be prepared by the Secretariat and circulated to members for approval or comment two weeks in advance of the date of the meeting. - 5.2 Any member may propose an item for the Agenda of an Ordinary meeting by contacting the Secretariat not less than 15 working days before the date of the meeting. - 5.3 Any member wishing to raise an urgent item at the meeting must give notice at the start of the meeting.
+- 5.1 Any member may propose an item for the Agenda of an Ordinary meeting by contacting the Secretariat not less than 15 working days before the date of the meeting. - 5.2 Any member wishing to raise an urgent item at the meeting must give notice at the start of the meeting.
 The members present will decide whether any such item will be discussed or dealt with at a subsequent meeting.

-Extraordinary Meetings
+6 Extraordinary Meetings